ppy/osu-wiki/wiki/Tournaments/GTS/IGTS_2022/en.md

 1. Every stage will be held **during the weekend**.
 It is, however, allowed to schedule it on another day, if no good time is found during the weekend and a referee is available.
 2. Matches are allowed to overlap if referees are available.
 3. A best effort will be made to fit schedules with applicable timezones.
 The schedule for each stage will be released the weekend prior to it.
-4. Reschedules will only be considered if both teams agree to a time.
+4. Reschedules will only be considered if both teams agree on a time.
 This needs to be done and notified to the tournament staff before **Thursday at 23:59 UTC** in the particular week when the match takes place.
 5. Reschedules may only be requested **by the team captain**.

 ### Match regulations